JPMORGAN VALUE ADVANTAGE FUND

 The freedom to find value.

-Anchored in large-cap value stocks, the Value Advantage Fund has the flexibility to pursue compelling value opportunities across all market capitalizations.
+With a focus on large-cap stocks, the Value Advantage Fund has the freedom to seek out compelling value opportunities across all market capitalizations.

-- Portfolio management team is led by Jonathan Simon, an experienced value manager with over 35 years of industry experience—all at J.P.
-Morgan.
+- Portfolio management team led by experienced value manager Jonathan Simon.

 - Invests primarily in high-quality companies with attractive valuations, strong competitive positions, and good prospects for long-term share price appreciation.